siddhant-vij/Content-Amplify-Hub/README.md

 ### 🚀 LinkedIn

 For the automated re-auth to work, the [Two-step verification](https://www.linkedin.com/mypreferences/d/two-factor-authentication) needs to be turned off.
-Your email & password below will be used for re-auth with LinkedIn (automated monthly - in headless mode - GitHub Actions).
+Your email & password below will be used for re-auth with LinkedIn.
 Post re-auth, the access token will be updated in the GitHub secrets via API call (details below).

 **Reason**: The access token expires in 2 months.
 Btw, GitHub secrets are fully encrypted.

-**_Alternative_**: To manually update GitHub secrets after performing a re-auth (before the access token expires) - in that case, no need to add the email & password below to your GitHub secrets. **Not to be discussed any further.**
+**_Alternative_**: To manually update GitHub secrets after performing a re-auth (before the access token expires) - in that case, no need to add the email & password below to your GitHub secrets. **_This is the preferred way right now._**

 - `LINKEDIN_USERNAME`: Your LinkedIn email
 - `LINKEDIN_PASSWORD`: Your LinkedIn password